Density Functional Theory for two-dimensional homogeneous materials: Main results

 \begin{proposition} Assume that $\mu$ satisfies $| x | \mu(x) \in L^1(\R)$.
 Then the density $\rho_*$ of $G_*$ satisfies $| x | \rho_*(x) \in L^1(\R)$ as well.
 The potential $\Phi_*$ is continuous, bounded on $\R$, and satisfies

 \end{proposition}

 It is unclear that the limits of $\Phi_*$ at $+\infty$ and $-\infty$ are equal, which would imply as before the perfect screening of the dipolar moment.
-Still, our numerical simulations seems to indicate that, even though this term may not be null, it is always very small.
-In the special case where $\mu$ is even, we have $\rho_*$ even as well by convexity, and $\Phi_*(-\infty) = \Phi_*({+}\infty)$: there is no dipolar moment in this case.
+Still, our numerical simulations in Section~\ref{sec:numerical} seem to indicate that, even though this term may not be null, it is always very small.
+In the special case where $\mu$ is even, $\rho_*$ is even as well by convexity, and $\Phi_*(-\infty) = \Phi_*({+}\infty)$: there is no dipolar moment in this case.

+\review{In the Thomas--Fermi case, we were able to prove that the density $\rho_\TF$ decays as $| x |^{-6}$ far from the slab whenever $\mu$ is compactly supported (see Proposition~\ref{prop:sommerfeld}).
+Unfortunately, we were not able to fully characterized the decay of the density in the reduced Hartree-Fock case.
+The proof of the next result relies on a Bargmann type bound (see Section~\ref{ssec:proof_rhoG}). \begin{proposition} Assume that $\mu$ satisfies $| x |^3 \mu(x) \in L^1(\R)$.
+Then, if $| x |^3 \rho_*(x) \in L^1(\R)$ as well, then $G_*$ is finite rank, and $\rho_*$ is exponentially decaying away from the slab. \end{proposition} We think that if $\mu$ decays fast enough, then we always have $| x |^3 \rho_*(x) \in L^1(\R)$.
+Unfortunately, we were not able to prove this fact.
+This would imply that $G_*$ is always finite rank, and that $\rho_*$ is always exponentially decaying.}

 \begin{remark}[General dimension] In the general case, where $\gamma$ is an operator acting on $\R^{s+d}$, which is translation invariant with respect to its first $s$--variables, we obtain similar results.
 Let us emphasize the differences.
 In Theorem~\ref{th:gamma_G}, the operator $G$ now acts on the last $d$ variables $G \in \cS(L^2(\R^d))$, and~\eqref{eq:ineq:kineticGamma_G} is replaced by